-I welcome research proposals in the following fields: live art, performance art and club performance; any aspect of queer art and performance since 1945; performance studies and queer theory; and pop culture and performance.
-I supervise both traditional scholarly approaches to these subjects (historical and theoretical) and practice-as-research projects by artist-scholars.
+Professor Gavin Butt welcomes research proposals in the following fields: live art, performance art and club performance; any aspect of queer art and performance since 1945; performance studies and queer theory; and pop culture and performance.
+He supervises both traditional scholarly approaches to these subjects (historical and theoretical) and practice-as-research projects by artist-scholars.

-I have recently supervised dissertations on television documentary and transgender lives; embarrassment and contemporary art; new ecologies and live art; 'trashy' tendencies in contemporary performance; queer club performance in London and affective space; temporality and queer activist aesthetics; schizoanalysis and performance art; injury and queer performance; performative approaches to Central and East European action art; shame and commemorative practice in contemporary British art; and real-time media and contemporary art.
-I currently supervise projects on feminist performance art and self-help culture; and video and feminist performativity.
+He has recently supervised dissertations on television documentary and transgender lives; embarrassment and contemporary art; new ecologies and live art; 'trashy' tendencies in contemporary performance; queer club performance in London and affective space; temporality and queer activist aesthetics; schizoanalysis and performance art; injury and queer performance; performative approaches to Central and East European action art; shame and commemorative practice in contemporary British art; and real-time media and contemporary art.
+He currently supervises projects on feminist performance art and self-help culture; and video and feminist performativity.

-Trained as an artist and art historian, my research work has now broadened and encompasses work across the intersecting areas of performance studies, queer studies, and visual culture.
-Much of my work concerns a rethinking of the value of objects, events and knowledges deemed unworthy by so-called serious discourses of criticism and scholarship.
+Trained as an artist and art historian, his research work has now broadened and encompasses work across the intersecting areas of performance studies, queer studies, and visual culture.
+Much of his work concerns a rethinking of the value of objects, events and knowledges deemed unworthy by so-called serious discourses of criticism and scholarship.

-I recently made my first feature length documentary film, co-directed with journalist Ben Walters.
+He recently made his first feature length documentary film, co-directed with journalist Ben Walters.
 This is Not a Dream tells a hitherto untold story of artist’s DIY use of moving image technology including original interviews with Vaginal Davis, Dara Birnbaum, David Hoyle, Kalup Linzy, Holestar, Nao Bustamante, Dickie Beau and others.
 Trailer: This is Not a Dream

-I was recently co-director of Performance Matters, a four-year creative research project funded by the Arts and Humanities Research Council.
+Professor Gavin Butt is also the co-director of Performance Matters, a four-year creative research project funded by the Arts and Humanities Research Council.
 Bringing together artists, curators, activists, performance organizers, and academics to investigate the cultural value of performance, the project was a collaboration between Goldsmiths, Roehampton University and the Live Art Development Agency.
-I was lead curator in the second themed year of the project, Trashing Performance.
+He was lead curator in the second themed year of the project, Trashing Performance.
 A DVD series, Crossovers, is now available for purchase delivering Performance Matters film and video research to broader media publics: Crossovers.